Saturday, October 27, 2018

 We Need ALL our Gifts

 And yet.
 I can’t do all the things.
-I can't even carry ALL the buckets of water.
+I can't carry ALL the buckets of water.
 Maybe it is okay that my role is to feed the souls of the people on the bucket brigade.

-• Your poetry can be (and already is) a nourishment for the laborer in the work for justice.
+• Your poetry can be (and already is) nourishment for the laborer in the work for justice.

 • Your testimony is transformative for the reluctant.

-• Your hospice work is making a difference one life, one family, one community at a time.
+• Your hospice work is making a difference in one life, one family, one community at a time.

 • Your teaching is transforming young people into leaders of tomorrow.